Tips before buying a luxury watch

 Buying a luxury watch: thinking about resale never hurts

-Even if you plan to pass your watch down to your grandchildren, keep your options open.
+Even if you plan to pass your watch on to your grandchildren, keep your options open.
 With that in mind, keep the original papers and authentication box.
 These will add significant value when reselling .
 Particularly sought-after watches from houses such as Patek Philippe , Audemars Piguet, and Rolex can have pre-owned values that far exceed their original list price.
 You can sell a luxury watch to specialty boutiques such as Miller Paris .

 Vary the pleasures with a second watch

 Congratulations.
-You’ve selected your primary luxury watch.
-Now it’s time to branch out.
-The goal, Barrett says, is to create “ different categories within your collection ” while still respecting your aesthetic.
+You've selected your primary luxury watch.
+Now it's time to branch out.
+The goal, Barrett says, is to create " different categories within your collection " while still respecting your aesthetic.
 Maybe that means investing in a dress watch, like a Bulgari Serpenti or a Patek Philippe Twenty 4 with diamonds.
-Or maybe it’s a gold women’s watch with an alligator strap that can be swapped out for a patent or calfskin model to change the mood.
-Don’t be afraid to have fun with your choice of secondary luxury watch .
+Or maybe it's a gold women's watch with an alligator strap that can be swapped for a patent leather or calfskin model to change the mood.
+Don't be afraid to have fun with your choice of second luxury watch .